camwalford/Assignment3/README.txt

-The C assignment wants us to make a binary tree using two input files of integers.
+The C assignment wants us to make a binary tree using two input files of integers of up to 10,000,000,000.
 The first input creates the tree with no deletions.
 The second input file will cause a deletion if that data already exists in the tree, otherwise a node will be added.
-The tree must use the in-order predecessor (largest in the left subtree) to replace nodes that are deleted.
+There can be duplicate values in the first input, but those values won't be in the second input The tree must use the in-order predecessor (largest in the left subtree) to replace nodes that are deleted.
 The result of a pre-order traversal of the tree will be printed to an output file.
 The data structure doesn't have to be a tree the output just has to be the same as if it were one.
 The values in the input and output files won't be pre-sorted.
+The run command will be
+>> ./<name of executable> <input file1> <input file 2> <outputfile>
 **The goal is speed, so we can use as much memory as we see fit.

 The input size will be 10,000,000,000 integers for input1 AND input2.